marcusha429/duckietown-chaewon-fans/docs/final.md

   - **PPO with DtReward:** Further training in **3M and 5M timesteps** using the DtReward function for better lane-following stability.
   - **Latest Update:** Applied a **basic obstacle avoidance reward** to improve real-world applicability.

+## Custom Reward Function
+- **Encouraging Forward Motion:**
+  - The agent is rewarded for moving forward in a stable manner.
+  - Prevents the vehicle from spinning in place or getting stuck.

+- **Penalizing Lane Deviations:**
+  - Negative rewards are applied when the vehicle moves out of its lane.
+  - Encourages alignment with the center of the lane to improve navigation.

+- **Minimizing Collisions:**
+  - A heavy penalty is assigned when the vehicle collides with obstacles.
+  - Ensures the model learns to avoid objects and drive cautiously.

+- **Discouraging Reverse Driving:**
+  - A slight penalty is given when the agent moves in reverse unnecessarily.
+  - Reinforces forward driving as the optimal strategy.

+- **Lane-Centric Corrections:**
+  - The agent receives feedback based on lane-center distance and angle.
+  - Helps refine turning and smooth lane-following behavior.

 ### Process and Iterative Improvements

 Initially, we worked individually to set up simulations and train models using both SAC and PPO.
 However, as our experiments progressed, we observed **better results with PPO**, leading us to focus on refining that approach.